-The Nasdaq Stock Market, Inc. ("Nasdaq" or the "Company") has prepared this registration statement (this "Registration Statement") in accordance with the requirements of Form S-8 under the Securities Act of 1933, as amended (the "Securities Act"), to register shares of its Common Stock, par value \$.01 per share (the "Common Stock"), that were issued and sold, or may be issued and sold, pursuant to The Nasdaq Stock Market, Inc. Equity Incentive Plan").
+The Nasdaq Stock Market, Inc. ("Nasdaq" or the "Company") has prepared this registration statement (this "Registration Statement") in accordance with the requirements of Form S-8 under the Securities Act of 1933, as amended (the "Securities Act"), to register shares of its Common Stock, par value \$.01 per share (the "Common Stock"), that were issued and sold, or may be issued and sold, pursuant to The Nasdaq Stock Market, Inc. 2000 Employee Stock Purchase Plan (the "ESPP").

 This Registration Statement contains two parts.
-The first part contains a prospectus prepared in accordance with Part I of Form S-8 (in accordance with Instruction C of the General Instructions to Form S-8) which covers reoffers and resales of shares of the Common Stock issued pursuant to the Equity Incentive Plan.
+The first part contains a prospectus prepared in accordance with Part I of Form S-8 (in accordance with Instruction C of the General Instructions to Form S-8) which covers reoffers and resales of shares of the Common Stock issued pursuant to the ESPP.
 The second part contains information required in the Registration Statement pursuant to Part II of Form S-8.
-Information required by Part I of Form S-8, to be contained in the Section 10(a) prospectus, is omitted from this Registration Statement in accordance with Rule 428 under the Securities Act and the Note to Part I of Form S-8; however the Company will send or give the documents containing the information specified in Part I of Form S-8 to employees as specified by Rule 428 under the Securities Act.
+Information required by Part I of Form S-8 is omitted from this Registration Statement in accordance with Rule 428 under the Securities Act and the Note to Part I of Form S-8; however the Company will send or give the documents containing the information specified in Part I of Form S-8 to employees as specified by Rule 428 under the Securities Act.